bitinjection/BlogMarkdown/Home.md

 ```java
 paper.handleRock(rock)
 ```
 And in our Paper class, the handleRock method can contain the code which handles the rock versus paper interaction.
+Function overloading is often used during this second dispatch, but it is not necessary for the language to support overloading for this technique to work.

 ## Criticisms
 Good